biwasxyz/brainstorm/THE ROADMAP.md

-Key Points

-- It seems likely that understanding your current Next.js codebase and building a SAAS application in 30 days is ambitious, given your schedule and current skill level, but a structured plan can help you make significant progress.

-- Research suggests focusing first on React/Next.js fundamentals, including useState, useEffect, and hooks, then moving to Typescript, FastAPI, and LangChain for AI integration.

-- The evidence leans toward allocating 4 hours daily for learning, with time for soft skills like article writing and video tutorials, while balancing college and health.

-- An unexpected detail: integrating news APIs, email services, and the X API will be crucial for your SAAS, which provides daily company news summaries and X posts.

----

-Direct Answer

-Understanding Your Current Codebase

 To understand your existing Next.js frontend codebase, start by reviewing its file structure and main components.
 Spend the first 10 days identifying how data is fetched, state is managed, and components interact.
 Try making small changes to see how the app responds, and use documentation like [Next.js Docs](https://nextjs.org/docs) to clarify doubts.
 This will help you move away from relying on AI for edits.